 Students should understand the basic aviation human factors concepts, key human performance issues relevant to aviation operations and integrate human factors knowledge into key areas of aviation operations in the local context.
 This course will also focus on applying operational human factors knowledge to safety investigation activities pertaining to the Asian aviation industry.

 Performance Management and Managerial Accounting Practices in Aviation

 Participants will be able to analyze Airline Financial Statements, evaluate relevant Cash Flows, techniques in preparing airline budget, costing analysis, key performance indicators evaluation and the design and application of the Airline Balance Scored Card.

 Who Should Attend

-- Students about to enter the workforce
+- Students (including cadet pilots/trainees) about to enter the workforce

-- Professionals interested in Asia aviation management
+- Professionals (regardless of industry) interested in aviation management in Asia

 - Face-to-Face instructions in classroom or using Virtual Reality, or online synchronous